VolturnUS Floating Concrete Hull Technology

 In June 2013, the turbine was energized and began delivering electricity through an undersea cable to the Central Maine Power electricity grid, making VolturnUS 1:8 the first grid-connected offshore wind turbine in the Americas.
 The VolturnUS successfully completed its 18 month deployment as planned, and was retrieved for post-deployment analysis by UMaine in November 2014.

-The VolturnUS 1:8 behaves as a floating laboratory with over 50 sensors onboard measuring wind, waves, current, temperature, accelerations, strains, turbine performance and mooring line loads.
-Data acquired during the past year’s deployment off Castine validated design assumptions and performance, and have been used to further optimize UMaine’s VolturnUS system.
-The program goal when the technology is scaled up is to reduce the cost of offshore wind to compete favorably with other forms of electricity generation.
+The VolturnUS 1:8 behaved as a floating laboratory with over 50 sensors onboard measuring wind, waves, current, temperature, accelerations, strains, turbine performance and mooring line loads.
+Data acquired during the Castine deployment validated design assumptions and performance, and have been used to further optimize UMaine’s VolturnUS system.
+The ultimate goal of this technology is to reduce the cost of offshore wind to compete favorably with other forms of electricity generation without subsidy.